 As we continue to grow, we cannot guarantee we will continue to attract the personnel we need to maintain our competitive position.
 In particular, we expect to face significant competition from other companies in hiring such personnel as well as recruiting well-qualified staff in multiple international jurisdictions.
 Furthermore, our competitors may lure away our existing personnel by offering them employment terms that our personnel view as more favorable.
 As we mature, the incentives to attract, retain and motivate our staff provided by our equity awards or by future arrangements, such as through cash bonuses, may not be as effective as in the past.
+In addition, disputes with employees or works council or other campaigns involving our employees could adversely affect our business.
 If we do not succeed in attracting, hiring and integrating excellent personnel, or retaining and motivating existing personnel, we may be unable to grow effectively.